nodejs/undici/docs/api/Client.md

 ### `Client.destroy([error][, callback])`

 Destroy the client abruptly with the given error.
 All the pending and running requests will be asynchronously aborted and error.
-Waits until socket is closed before invoking the callback (or returnning a promise if no callback is provided).
+Waits until socket is closed before invoking the callback (or returning a promise if no callback is provided).
 Since this operation is asynchronously dispatched there might still be some progress on dispatched requests.

 Both arguments are optional; the method can be called in four different ways: